mousrij/devops-bootcamp-08-jenkins/Notes.md

 }
 ```

-### Make the Shared Library available only in Project scope
+### Make the Shared Library available only in Project Scope
 You can also directly import shared libraries into your Jenkinsfiles without making them globally available.
 Instead of adding `@Library('jenkins-shared-library')_` at the beginning of your Jenkinsfile, do the following:
 ```groovy
 #!/usr/bin/env groovy